payne/org_chart_toy1/README.md

 # org_chart_toy1 - Playing around with simple org chart data

+## SQLite3 Toy

+Try a simple SQLite3 in the web browser: https://payne.github.io/org_chart_toy1/

+Right now you need to upload a database.
+I tried it with org.db from this repo.

+This SQLite3 in the web browser toy might work with several different SQLite3 databases.

 ## SQLite3 database creation

 Enter csv mode, import file with header line, save the database.